Roasted Carrots and Parsnips

 Our recipe for Brown Sugar and Bourbon Glazed Roasted Carrots and Parsnips is a real crowd-pleaser, thanks to its unique blend of sweet, earthy, and savory flavors.

-It's a simple but standout side dish made with roasted carrots and parsnips, coated with a rich, homemade bourbon and brown sugar glaze, then topped with fresh parsley for an added touch of freshness.
+It’s a simple but standout side dish made with roasted carrots and parsnips, coated with a rich, homemade bourbon and brown sugar glaze, then topped with fresh parsley for added freshness.

 BOURBON BROWN SUGAR GLAZE – You might be familiar with similar recipes adding salt and pepper and some spices like fresh thyme or fresh rosemary.
 And there’s nothing wrong with preparing our veggies this way.
 But after some testing and tweaking, we’ve found that our bourbon and brown sugar glaze adds a unique touch, elevating the dish from ordinary to extraordinary.